Ohio ‘anti-gay’ bill amended to allow parents to opt students out of ‘sexuality content’

 Rep. Joe Miller (D-Amherst) questioned Rep. Adam Bird (R-Cincinnati), chair of the committee, and Arthur during the hearing on why the language needed to be changed.

 “Is this amendment intended to be an anti-gay, anti-trans bill that’s targeting these most vulnerable children?” asked Rep. Joe Miller (D-Amherst).
-“Because, it’s lining up to look at lot like the anti-gay bills that are going around the country right now.”
+“Because it’s lining up to look at a lot like the anti-gay bills that are going around the country right now.”

 Bird argued the bill’s intention is not to prohibit instruction, but rather to provide parents the opportunity to review the material to determine whether their child should be provided alternative coursework.
 He said the bill’s sponsors have heard from Ohio parents who are concerned their child’s school is teaching “sexuality content.”